PlugShare/slate/source/index.html.md

 # Introduction

 Welcome to the PlugShare API!
-You can use our API to access PlugShare API endpoints, which can get information on charging stations, reviews, and photos in our database.
+You can use our REST API to access PlugShare API endpoints, which can get information on charging stations, reviews, and photos in our database.
+The PlugShare API is a REST API

 ## Using The API

 Generally, you'll want to use a search method to return a list of locations.
 Each location will contain one or more stations, each of which may contain one or more outlets.
 Not all information about a location is returned from the search method; for reviews, photos, and more you'll want to request the location directly using its unique identifier.
+Here are some examples to get you started.
+Try out [`GET /locations/nearby`](#get-nearby-locations) and [`GET /locations/region`](#get-locations-in-region)

 ## Access Instructions

 PlugShare uses API keys to allow access to the API.
 You can register a new PlugShare API key at our [developer portal](/access).

 HTTPS + HTTP Basic auth is required when making API requests.
-Your username and password will be provided.
+After obtaining an API key/secret, the key and secret have to be specified in the request with HTTP Basic Auth, i.e. converted into an Authorization header.

 URL: [https://api.plugshare.com/](https://api.plugshare.com/)